munnigel/NodeJS-MySQL-example/README.md

 # Node.js Rest APIs with Express & MySQL example

+Use MySQL from Dockerhub, with port 3306, and root password="password"

 For instruction, please visit:
 > [Build Node.js Rest APIs with Express & MySQL](https://www.bezkoder.com/node-js-rest-api-express-mysql/)